memoiry/labelPropagation.jl/README.md

 ## Installation

 Pkg.add("GadFly")

 Pkg.clond("https://github.com/memoiry/labelPropagation.jl")

 ## Example

-Example shown below uses Gadfly to draw the plot, so a installation of Gadfly is required.
+Example shown below uses Gadfly to draw the plot, so an installation of Gadfly is required.

 ```julia
 using labelPropagation